Spread your wings into the wonderful world of birds. Stick your beak out, use your eagle-eyes and get spotting! What can you see near you?

-Find a comfy spot to perch at home, in your local park or fly out to the countryside or a local reserve and see what you can spot!
+Find a comfy spot to perch at home looking out of your window over your garden, neighbouring park or even just the trees in your street and see what you can spot!

 Our Big Garden Birdwatch happens each January and is the perfect birdwatching opportunity.
 And it helps our scientists too!
 But you can go birdwatching at any time of year.

 Have a brilliant birdwatch, show us how you got on and take another bold step towards completing your Wild Challenge.

 Are you doing this activity as part of your ild Challenge?
 Take a look at your progress and go for gold!